What Can You Do if You Slip and Fall in a Store?

 If the landlord isn’t the negligent party, you may be able to sue the store owner.
 For example, if an employee just waxed the floor but failed to put up warning signs to indicate the floor was slippery, you may be able to sue the store owner for negligence.
 The type of personal injury lawyers Kootenai County, ID residents should look for will have years of experience, and will help you determine how to build your case appropriately.

 Your Kootenai County, ID personal injury lawyer will working on proving negligence in your case.
 If a slippery floor caused you to fall and hurt yourself, your lawyer will want to find answers to these questions:

 - Why was the floor slippery?

 - Did someone put warning signs up indicating the floor’s condition?

 - Did you know the floor was slippery before you fell?

 - Did the landlord or store owner know (or should have known) the floor was unreasonably slippery?

 - If a substance made the floor slippery, how long was it on the floor before you fell?

 If you want to work with a personal injury lawyer to build your case, it is wise to contact one right after your accident.
-We offer a personal injury lawyer Kootenai County, ID residents respect, and we are here to help you 24/7 – just give us a call at (208) 415-1905 for a free consultation.
+Contact a personal injury lawyers Kootenai County, ID residents respect to get more information about your situation.